krishna4002/Automated-Attendance-System-via-Face-Recognition/README.md

 Break,10:45,11:00
 ```

-Upload this file inside the app.
+Upload via the Streamlit interface when prompted.

 ---

 ## 🔊 Voice Confirmation (Windows Only)

-When a face is recognized, the app will say:
+When attendance is successfully marked, the system speaks:

-> "Attendance marked for Krishnagopal Jay"
+> “Attendance marked for Krishnagopal Jay”

 Make sure:
-- Your speakers are ON
+- Your device has working speakers
-- You're on **Windows**
+- `pyttsx3` is installed (already included)
-- `pyttsx3` is installed (already in `requirements.txt`)
+- You are running the system on Windows OS

 ---

 ## 🗃 Attendance Logs

-CSV logs are automatically saved in `attendance_logs/`:
+All logs are stored in the `attendance_logs/` folder:

 ```
 attendance_logs/